 Term Meaning relating to ACM units Animal-assisted services Definitions adapted from: The IAHAIO Definitions for Goal oriented, planned and structured programs that intentionally incorporate animals in health, education and human services for the purpose of therapeutic gains in humans.
-They are directed and/or delivered by a formally trained health, education and/or human servi- professional.
-Animal Assisted Intervention and Guidelines for Wellness of Animals Involved in AA) and Animal Therapies Ltd The professional (or the person handling the animal under the supervision of the professional) must have adequate knowledge about the behaviour, needs, health and indicators and regulation of stress of the animals involved Reference is made to the following types of services within the ACM units of competency: Animal-assisted therapyAnimal-assisted learningAnimal-assisted activity Animal-assisted therapy Goal oriented, planned and structured therapeutic programs directed and/or delivered by a formally trained health and/or human service

-Те rm Meaning relating to ACM units 101 professional, focusing on enhancing physical, cognitive, behavioural • Animal-assisted learning and/or socio-emotional functioning of the human recipient.
-Goal oriented, planned and structured programs directed and/or delivered by educational and related service professionals.
-The program is conducted by qualified general and special education teachers. • Animal-assisted activity A planned and goal oriented informal interaction and visitation conducted by the human-animal team for motivational, educational and recreational purposes.
+They are directed and/or delivered by a formally trained health, education and/or human service professional.
+Animal Assisted Intervention and Guidelines for Wellness of Animals Involved in AA) and Animal Therapies Ltd The professional (or the person handling the animal under the supervision of the professional) must have adequate knowledge about the behaviour, needs, health and indicators and regulation of stress of the animals involved Reference is made to the following types of services within the ACM units of competency: Animal-assisted therapy Animal-assisted learning Animal-assisted activity Animal-assisted therapy Goal oriented, planned and structured therapeutic programs directed and/or delivered by a formally trained health and/or human service professional, focusing on enhancing physical, cognitive, behavioural and/or socio-emotional functioning of the human recipient.
+Animal-assisted learning Goal oriented, planned and structured programs directed and/or delivered by educational and related service professionals.
+The program is conducted by qualified general and special education teachers.
+Animal-assisted activity A planned and goal oriented informal interaction and visitation conducted by the human-animal team for motivational, educational and recreational purposes.
 Human-animal teams who provide these activities may also work formally and directly with a specialist professional in healthcare, education and/or human services on specific documentable goals.
 Assistance animal An assistance animal is a trained support designed to facilitate the participation of people with disability in accessing various aspects of personal and public life.
 Assistance animals have a legal right to access public places and are not to be patted or distracted as they are working animals.
 An assistance animal must meet standards of hygiene and behaviour that are appropriate for an animal in a public place.
-An imal behaviour • normal behaviour Natural species specific (or typical) behaviour • context-specific behaviour Behaviours relating to the context or environment of the animal i.e. in a home, shelter, enclosure • maladaptive behaviours Behaviours that inhibit an animal's ability to adjust to particular situations - reflecting a normal animal in an abnormal environment or situation. • undesirable / unwanted behaviour Behaviours that may be normal for an animal but unwanted or undesirable for the situation or environment. • abnormal behaviour (unusual or atypical) Behaviour or activity judged to be outside the normal behaviour pattern for animals of that particular class or age. • repetitive behaviours / stereotypies Repetitive, invariant behaviour pattern without an obvious goal or function.
-Repetitive behaviours caused by the animal's repeated attempts to adapt to its environment or by a dysfunction of the central nervous system. animals, mostly companion animals (dogs. cats and pocke A controlled environment where stray, lost, abandoned or surrendered animals, mostly companion animals (dogs. cats and pocket pets) and sometimes livestock and wildlife, are kept until claimed and/or rehomed or rehabilitated. • Shelter Facility typically operated by animal welfare agencies or volunteers • Pound Public facility typically operated by local government agencies imal trainer idelines Guidelines/protocols to assist trainers with decision making in using humane and effective tactics likely to succeed in achieving a training or behaviour change objective, include: • Least Intrusive Effective Behaviour Intervention (LIEBI) https://www.oebdh.at/images/stories/Rechtliches/Liebi_Methode.pdf • Least Intrusive, Minimally Aversive (LIMA) https://m.iaabc.org/about/lima • Hierarchy of Procedures for Humane and Effective Practice https://m.iaabc.org/about/lima/hierarchy/
+Animal behaviour normal behaviour Natural species specific (or typical) behaviour context-specific behaviour Behaviours relating to the context or environment of the animal i.e. in a home, shelter, enclosure maladaptive behaviours Behaviours that inhibit an animal's ability to adjust to particular situations - reflecting a normal animal in an abnormal environment or situation. undesirable / unwanted behaviour Behaviours that may be normal for an animal but unwanted or undesirable for the situation or environment. abnormal behaviour (unusual or atypical) Behaviour or activity judged to be outside the normal behaviour pattern for animals of that particular class or age. repetitive behaviours / stereotypies Repetitive, invariant behaviour pattern without an obvious goal or function.
+Repetitive behaviours caused by the animal's repeated attempts to adapt to its environment or by a dysfunction of the central nervous system.